 The Achilles tendon is a tendon that runs down the back of the lower leg and connects the calf muscle to the heel bone.
 This tendon allows you to extend your foot and point your toes and also raises the heel off the ground to facilitate walking.

-Achilles tendinitis is caused by the overuse of the tendon, sudden increase in a repetitive activity, or sudden stress exerted on the Achilles tendon.
+Achilles Tendinitis is caused by the overuse of the tendon, a sudden increase in a repetitive activity or sudden stress exerted on the Achilles tendon.
 People with excessive pronation have a tendency to develop Achilles tendinitis.

-As one ages, the structure of the Achilles tendon has the tendency to weaken, making the individual more susceptible to injuries.
-Cases of Achilles tendinitis is observed to be more prevalent among middle-aged individuals who play sports like basketball and tennis only on the weekends and runners who abruptly change the intensity or duration of their runs.
+As one age, the structure of the Achilles tendon has the tendency to weaken, making the individual more susceptible to injuries.
+Cases of Achilles Tendinitis is observed to be more prevalent among middle-aged individuals who play sports like basketball and tennis only on the weekends and runners who abruptly change the intensity or duration of their runs.

-In some instances, there are other factors not related to exercise that have been known to contribute to the risk.
-Rheumatoid arthritis and infection for instance have been correlated with Achilles tendinitis.
+In some instances, there are other factors not related to exercise that has been known to contribute to the risk.
+Rheumatoid arthritis and infection, for instance, have been correlated with Achilles tendinitis.